Out of the Fog: Strategies to Prevent Brain Fog and Sharpen Cognitive Function

 In the United States, as many as one-third of adults do not get the quality of sleep the body requires.
 It’s during sleep when the body is able to repair itself by calming inflammation and maintaining hormone production.
 When these two processes – both important elements in brain health – are compromised it can negatively impact your memory, decision-making, the capacity to focus one’s attention, and the ability to complete complex creative activities, among other things.

+Solution: There are a lot of things you can do to improve your sleep pattern.
+Breathing techniques, meditation, dietary adjustments, starting an exercise routine (or adjusting your current one), and establishing a bedtime routine are just a few examples.
 If you think you may have an actual sleep disorder, a first step in further evaluation is to answer the eight questions on the Epworth Sleepiness Scale.
-If your score is equal to, or higher, than 10 the results should be discussed with your doctor.
+If your score is equal to, or higher, than 10, the results should be discussed with your doctor.

 4. Celiac Disease